Ada-Developers-Academy/cs-fun-mock-interviews/01/mock-interview-1-submission.md

 * topics: interview
 ##### !question

-Who did you partner with for your mock interview?
+What is the first and last name of the person you partnered with for your mock interview?

 ##### !end-question